arangodb/docs/3.7/graphs-satellite-graphs-details.md

 3.)
 Creating an empty SatelliteGraph, then adding an edge definition: This will lead to the collection `person` to be selected as the initial one, as it is the only appearing document (vertex) collection.
-If you supply more than at least one document collection, a collection will be randomly chosen to be the `initial` one.
+If you supply more than one document collection, a collection will be randomly chosen to be the `initial` one.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}